dfe-analytical-services/explore-education-statistics/tests/playwright-tests/README.md

 1. Add a GitHub Actions workflow to easily run tests on CI
 1. Install Playwright browsers (default is true)

-## How to run the playwright test?
+## How to run the playwright test from <root>/src/tests/playwright-tests?

 ### Running the end-to-end test:
 ```bash